 - 6.2.15.
 "Cumbria remains one of the UK's most visited destinations... with over 31,000 jobs in the sector and 33m visitors in 2012 generating £2.1 billion to the economy".28 - 6.2.16.
 "The LEP recognises the tremendous potential offered by expanding Cumbria's market share in emerging markets in China, India, Brazil and Japan...much of the focus in Cumbria will be around a concerted international marketing campaign in these new markets as well as supporting access into and around priority visitor areas.
 There are also considerable opportunities around business tourism, through aligning the stunning natural environment with a high quality conference and hotel offer."29 - 6.2.17.
 The Borough has a wealth of tourist attractions, including a number of historic buildings such as Furness Abbey and Piel Castle, and benefits from its coastal location and natural environment.
+The Borough also has a strong retail offer containing a number of national multiple retailers and a wide range of independent shops and services.
 Business tourism is an expanding sector and the Borough's accommodation offer is growing annually.
-It also has land available for new visitor attractions, providing that they are of a scale and type which is appropriate to its environment.
+It also has land available for new visitor attractions, providing that they are of a scale and type which is appropriate to its environment. - 6.2.18.
+It is important that the Borough works closely with neighbouring authorities to promote the Furness area as part of a wider "tourism package".
+South Lakeland District Council identifies these opportunities in the following strategic objective in